Predictions of a fundamental statistical picture: Origin of fermion action and (3+1) dimensional spacetime

 leading to the final result

-The present theory thus yields the standard action for Weyl fermions, with the gravitational vierbein $e_{\alpha }^{\mu }$ interpreted as essentially the ``superfluid velocity'' associated with the condensate $\Psi _{0}$.
-The path integral still has a Euclidean form, and the action for bosons is also not yet in standard form, but we will return to these points below.
+The present theory thus yields the basic form of the standard Lagrangian for Weyl fermions, with the gravitational vierbein $e_{\alpha }^{\mu }$ interpreted as essentially a ``superfluid velocity'' associated with the condensate $\Psi _{0}$.
+The path integral still has a Euclidean form, the action for bosons is also not yet in standard form, and there is no factor of